73rhodes/phi/README.md

 &phi; phi
 ===

-de divina proportione
+De Divina Proportione

 Secret canons of medieval incunabula, transposed for the web.

 Work in progress.
-Presently the Van de Graaf 'secret canon' is implemented as a single column.